nickgillian/grt/README.md

 The Gesture Recognition Toolkit (GRT) is a cross-platform, open-source, C++ machine learning library designed for real-time gesture recognition.

+This is the official git repository for the GRT, it is also mirrored on googlecode: [https://code.google.com/p/gesture-recognition-toolkit/](https://code.google.com/p/gesture-recognition-toolkit/)

+##GRT Design Principles
 The toolkit is developed with the following core design principles:
 * **Accessibility:**  The GRT is a general-purpose tool for facilitating non-specialists to create their own machine-learning based systems.
 Emphasis is placed on ease of use, with a clear and consistent coding convention applied throughout the toolkit.
 * **Flexibility:**  To support flexibility while maintaining consistency, the GRT uses an object-oriented modular architecture.
 This architecture is built around a set of core modules and a central gesture recognition pipeline.
 The input to both the modules and pipeline consists of an N-dimensional double precision vector, making the toolkit flexible to the type of input signal.